bioc/coMET/README.md

 ##More information

-Go to the website Department of Twin Research :http://epigen.kcl.ac.uk/comet
+Go to the website of Epigenetic group of Department of Twin Research :http://epigen.kcl.ac.uk/comet

 Go to the help of coMET webservice : http://comet.epigen.kcl.ac.uk:3838/coMET/